 Our preliminary analysis has revealed key insights about OMNI SHARING PTE.
 LTD.'s performance and market presence.
 Here‘s a summary of our findings:

-Has been operational for several years
+Has been operational for a few years

 62011